Removing Pet Urine Odor

-Both male and female neutered and whole cats and dogs will sometimes urinate on walls, floors, doors, door frames, window
+Both male and female neutered and whole cats and dogs will sometimes urinate on:

-frames, furniture and clothing if they are ill or simply unhappy with something in their life.
+if your pets are ill or simply unhappy with something in their life.
 This is their way of making a statement of illness or displeasure.

 Once illness has been excluded from the possible causes for urinating in inappropriate places, the next thing to consider is that your pet is unhappy with something in its life.
 This could include any of the following: